-Succulents plants are beautiful, easy to maintain, and provide a popular natural décor around our home.
-I believe they may also improve an aspect of our wellness lifestyle too.
+Succulent plants are beautiful, easy to maintain, and provide a popular natural décor around our home.
+I also believe they may improve certain aspects of our wellness lifestyle.

 After taking this workshop last week, I'm so excited because now I know how to make my own succulent plants and can't wait to add more to our home!
 With more succulents in our home, we will be able to create a brighter environment with a happier climate, one that supports our emotional and mental health too.

 I am very grateful that my friend offered this class for our community.
 It truly was a great way to spend a summer evening in the park.
 Now compelled to share with you because I finally understand how easy it is to make your own succulents!
 I realize that there's no reason to have fake succulent plants in our home anymore.

 7 Detailed Steps for Making a Succulent Diffuser

 Caring for the succulents: Water, Sunlight, and Essential Oils!

 Succulents are very easy to maintain.
 They actually retain water and nutrients within the leaves for prolonged periods so you will only need to tend to them a couple times per month.
 Do not water the succulent too often and allow the soil to completely dry before the next watering.
 Only give them a little water at a time and do not drench them.
 After having a few succulents, in time you will find that succulents talk with their leaves.
 If you notice your succulent with puckered leaves, it’s time to water.
 If your succulents have mushy or brown colored leaves that means the plant has been over watered and is rotting.